free5gc/free5GLabs/lab3/README.md

 ### N6 NAT
 Interface to data network.

-UPF will performs NAT on packets output through the N6 interface.
-Rules are set up in `upf-iptables.sh`.
+n6gw will performs NAT on packets output through the N6 interface.
+Rules are set up in `n6gw-iptables.sh`.

 ### N9
 Interface for two UPFs communication.

-### Docker bridge network
+## Docker bridge network
 Docker Bridge Network is one of the most commonly used network modes in Docker.
 It allows Docker containers to communicate with each other through a virtual bridge.
 This mode is mainly used for communication between containers and between containers and the host machine.

 After installing Docker Engine, there will be a default bridge network named `docker0`, with a subnet of `172.17.0.0/16`.
 You can use `brctl show` to see the bridge information.